Loading articles...

 Are you a Christian?

-The tax structure of your organization, your title or position, how many “exits” you’ve had, how much revenue you earned last year, or how many staff you’ve hired.
+The tax structure of your organization (business or non-profit), your title or position, how many “exits” you’ve had, how much revenue you earned last year, or how many staff you’ve hired.

-That you have a bold vision to add value for the greater good.
+That you have a vision to add value for the greater good

-Our peer-learning cohorts successfully curate friends, tools and inspiration to help you become a better builder.
+Our peer-learning cohorts build camaraderie and offer tools and inspiration to help you become a better builder.

 Serial entrepreneur.
 Professor of Entrepreneurship.
 Mentor to founders on three continents